stevan/Jackalope-REST/README.md

         links   : [ <array of hyperlink items> ]
     }

-The 'id' field is the lookup key for this given resource in the repository and the 'body' is what you have stored in the resource repository.
-The 'version' is a digest of the body constructed by creating an SHA-256 hash of the cannonical JSON of the body.
+The `id` field is the lookup key for this given resource in the repository and the `body` is what you have stored in the resource repository.
+The `version` is a digest of the body constructed by creating an SHA-256 hash of the cannonical JSON of the body.
-And then finally the optional 'links' is an array of 'hyperlink' items which represent the other available services for this resource (ex: read, update, delete, etc.)
+And then finally the optional `links` is an array of `hyperlink` items which represent the other available services for this resource (ex: read, update, delete, etc.)

 We also have a concept of resource references, which is a representation of a